WilliamUW/facebuddy-web-app/sponsors/Coinbase.md

+$25,000: Build an AI-powered app on Base

+Build new AI agents and applications on Base that can perform useful onchain actions using Coinbase's AgentKit and other Coinbase developer platform tools.

+Explanation:

+FaceBuddy leverages Coinbase's Smart Wallet through OnchainKit Wallet Connect to onboard the next billion users onchain with easy access to a self-custodial wallet, enabling them to receive payments regardless of financial status or lack of traditional banking infrastructure.
+We use Base’s paymaster to allow for gas-free USDC transfers.

 $3,000: CDP Regen Prize

 We want you to build something with a relation to the ReFi movement, which includes concepts like environmental focus, sustainable economics, decentralized governance, transparency and accountability, and financial inclusion.